Required EDI Statements

 "The University of Washington acknowledges the Coast Salish people of this land, the land which touches the shared waters of all tribes and bands within the Duwamish, Suquamish, Tulalip and Muckleshoot nations."

-Diversity Statement: The School has two versions of the diversity statement – the long version is here and the following is a suggested short version:
+Diversity Statement: The School has two versions of the diversity statement – the long version, and the following suggested short version:

 Diverse backgrounds, embodiments and experiences are essential to the critical thinking endeavor at the heart of University education.
 In SPH, students are expected: